Recently in Pharmaceutical Interests, Public Interests Category

 The legal move was a blow to the science research community.
 Said NIH Director Francis Collins: "The NIH was frankly, I was stunned - as was virtually everyone here at NIH - by the judicial decision yesterday".

-But remember, back in 2001, prior to the 2002 elections in which Republicans gained seats, and when President Bush was making decisions about stem cell research.
-A similar group of plaintiffs sued the government.
+But back in 2001, prior to the 2002 elections in which Republicans gained seats, a similar group of plaintiffs also sued the government.
 The plaintiffs in that suit, Nightlight Christian Adoptions et al v.
-Thompson included Nightlight Christian Adoptions, the Christian Medical Association, and two couples who wanted to adopt embryos.
-The suit said that stem cell research reduced availability of embryos for adoption; and Dr. David Prentice, a former professor of life sciences at Indiana State University asserted that there were better alternatives to hESC.
+Thompson, included Nightlight Christian Adoptions, the Christian Medical Association, and two couples who wanted to adopt embryos.
+The suit said that stem cell research reduced availability of embryos for adoption; and Dr. David Prentice, a former professor of life sciences at Indiana State University asserted that there were better alternatives to human embryonic stem cells (hESC).
 Prentice is now a fellow at the Family Research Council.

 Now, nine years later, right before mid-term elections and after Obama plans to expand funding for stem cell research, we have basically the same lawsuit, from basically same plaintiffs.